 Welcome to the NanoΣky team

 Our research lies at the intersection between nanomagnetism and topology.
 Our main scientific interests pertain to nanomagnetism and topology, magnetic skyrmions, spin-orbit coupling effects, skyrmion-based devices and X-ray imaging.
-Specifically, we focus on the rich physics of skyrmions and their technological applications (“Skyrmionics”) , on Spin-Orbit Coupling effects (“Spin-orbitronics”) and in general in the field of Spintronics.
+We explore the rich physics of skyrmions and their technological applications (“Skyrmionics”), Spin-Orbit Coupling effects (“Spin-orbitronics”) and in general in the field of Spintronics.
+Specifically, we focus on enabling next-generation unconventional computing by investigating nanocomputing and neuromorphic computing.

 - Yuzhe Zang